Averin-Vladislav/OreshekNews/README.md

 For installing use command `$ npm install --save-dev [package-name]` in command prompt.

-So now you can use gulp tasks such as:
+So now you can use gulp tasks such as by print `$ gulp [task-name]` command in command line:
   * babel - for translate your code into earler standarts of EcmaScript
   * scripts - for minifying and concatination your js-code
   * styles - for minifying and concatination your css-styles